JakeHRobinson/Events-Platform/README.md

 - **Testing Accounts**: As the project utilizes Supabase and Google Authentication, it's currently impossible to provide testing accounts due to security and privacy considerations.
 - **Local Hosting**: Local hosting of the project requires multiple API keys, which cannot be distributed publicly.

 Thank you for your understanding and interest in the Business Events Platform.
-We hope you find our project inspiring and look forward to any feedback or contributions you might have.
+I hope you find my project inspiring and look forward to any feedback or contributions you might have.